Should All Users Have Their Own Org Credential?

 To enable an org credential as default, you only need to mark the Default Credential checkbox in the Org Credential record.

-This will reduce the number of records that need to be created, but you will have to ensure org credentials are shared properly.
+In addition to creating this default org credential, you have to ensure org credentials are shared properly.
 Since the Org Credential object is set as private in the Sharing Settings, only the owner of the record can view and edit it.
-The Git Snapshot record s a child record of the Org Credential record in a master-detail relationship, therefore access to Git snapshots will depend on the parent record.

 The Share button in the Org Credential record.